Karma in Jainism: Predominance of karma

 also have karma as one of the major themes.
 The major events, characters and circumstances are explained by reference to their past lives, with examples of specific actions of particular intensity in one life determining events in the next.
-Jain texts narrate how even Māhavīra, one of the most popular propagators of Jainism and the 24th tīrthaṇkara (ford-maker), had to bear the brunt of his previous karma before attaining kevala jñāna (enlightenment).
+Jain texts narrate how even Māhavīra, one of the most popular propagators of Jainism and the 24th tīrthaṇkara (ford-maker), had to bear the brunt of his previous karma before attaining kevala jñāna.
 He attained it only after bearing twelve years of severe austerity with detachment.
 The Ācāranga Sūtra speaks of how Māhavīra bore his karma with complete equanimity, as follows:

 Reincarnation and transmigration

 Karma forms a central and fundamental part of Jain faith, being intricately connected to other of its philosophical concepts like transmigration, reincarnation, liberation, non-violence (ahiṃsā) and non-attachment, among others.
 Actions are seen to have consequences: some immediate, some delayed, even into future incarnations.
 So the doctrine of karma is not considered simply in relation to one life-time, but also in relation to both future incarnations and past lives.
 Uttarādhyayana-sūtra 3.3–4 states:

 The text further states (32.7):

 There is no retribution, judgment or reward involved but a natural consequences of the choices in life made either knowingly or unknowingly.
 Hence, whatever suffering or pleasure that a soul may be experiencing in its present life is on account of choices that it has made in the past.
 As a result of this doctrine, Jainism attributes supreme importance to pure thinking and moral behavior.